 This saw is the most versatile of the so-called “stationary” machines, and the one that is most likely to cause you to lose a finger or a hand, so be very careful when using a table saw.
 It allows the wood to be cut both along its length and width (with a suitable accessory).
 If you only have the budget for one “circular” type saw, buy a table saw.

 How to choose a table saw for pallet wood: Look at the ones with the most stable table (the fence should have the same size as the table and should be able to fix on both sides of the table) with an accurate fixing system.
-Also, take care at the size of the table or the possible adjustments of the table (we know Bosch & Dewalt table saws are adjustable) in order to be able to work with big pieces of wood.
+Also, take care of the size of the table or the possible adjustments of the table (we know Bosch & Dewalt table saws are adjustable) in order to be able to work with big pieces of wood.

 The circular saw

-Ultra-efficient type of saw when coupled with a guide, it allows cutting lengths more or less infinite but it's less comfortable to use than a table saw.
+Ultra-efficient type of saw when coupled with a guide allows cutting lengths more or less infinite but it’s less comfortable to use than a table saw.
 Technically, a table saw is a circular saw fix under a work surface.
 If you need to cut a significant amount of pallet planks, the circular saw is one of the best types of saws for this work.

 For the circular saw, we recommend avoiding entry-level products and machines that are too heavy.
 Don’t let the power indicated on the box fool you.
 In the case of pallet builds, it will not be helpful, a 1200 watt circular saw can cut better than a 2100 watt one if the blade is better, and a low power circular saw will be more comfortable to use as its weight is much lighter.